 But the Michigan Supreme Court held that the charges could not be based on an indictment issued by a one-judge grand jury without a preliminary hearing.
 In a unanimous opinion, the court explained that state statutes allowing one-person grand juries authorize those individuals to conduct an investigation and to issue subpoenas and arrest warrants, but not to issue indictments.
 See People v.
 Peeler, 984 N.W.2d 80 (2022).
-In the wake of the court's opinion, the charges against the defendants were dismissed, but the state solicitor general planned to appeal.
-See Arpan Lobo, Snyder's Charges in Flint Water Case Tossed, DETROIT FREE PRESS, Dec.
-10, 2022, at A1.
-Meanwhile, the state and the city have entered into a settlement agreement to pay \$626.25 million to the victims of the Flint water crisis.
-See Paul Egan, Flint Residents Keep Waiting for Water Compensation, DETROIT FREE PRESS, Apr.
-2, 2023, at A4.
+In the wake of the court's opinion, the charges against the defendants were dismissed.
+See Mitch Smith, Flint Water Crisis Case Against Ex-Governor Is Dropped, N.Y.
+TIMES, Nov.
+1, 2023, at A14.
+Meanwhile, the state and the city entered into a settlement agreement to pay \$626.25 million to the victims of the Flint water crisis, but the damages have yet to be paid due to administrative delays.
+In response to a federal suit against the EPA, the agency has filed a motion to dismiss based on governmental immunity.
+See Paul Egan, Flint to Biden: Pay up for City's Water Misery, DETROIT FREE PRESS, Apr.
+24, 2024, at A4.